BJRitchie/MTRX2700_A3/README.md

 ### Summary
 Serial communication is the foundation of all the modules, allowing the modules to communicate with one another to achieve modularisation in the maze game.
 ### Usage
+Each of the ensuing modules employ the serial module to transmit their relevant data such that the modules work together correctly.
+Using an interrupt based approach, all modules can function simultaneously, allowing for the game to be function smoothly.
 ### Valid input
+Sorted data from other modules should be inputted into the SerialOutputString function and sent over USART1 to utilise serial communication.
 ### Functions and modularity

 ### Testing